RESPA MORTGAGE LAWYERS PROTECTING HOMEOWNERS’ RIGHTS IN CHICAGO

 We can negotiate on your behalf for a mortgage loan modification, and if your rights have been violated by a mortgage company, we’ll help you file a lawsuit.
 It’s unfortunate but sometimes it takes a lawsuit for a mortgage company to right their wrongs.
 If you’ve been harmed in any way by a mortgage company’s actions, you may even be able to receive damages.

-WHAT CONSTITUTES A RESPA VIOLATION?
+WHAT CONSTITUTES A RESPA VIOLATION IN CHICAGO?

 Exactly how does a mortgage company break the law and violate a homeowner’s rights?
 These are some of the mortgage company actions that may constitute RESPA violations:

 - You made trial payments for a loan modification but never received the loan modification documents, or your application for a modification was rejected.

 - You received – or should have received – a loan modification, but the mortgage company foreclosed anyway.

 - The mortgage company sold your home while you were trying to obtain a modification, gave you no credit for the payments you’ve made, or required you to put an excessive amount of money in your escrow account.

 - The mortgage company gave you confusing instructions that made it difficult to apply for a loan modification, or it failed to answer your requests or to make corrections to your account after you notified the company of an error.